nikita-kumari08/Learning-HTML-CSS/README.md

 This repository is part of my self-learning initiative to:
 - Build solid frontend fundamentals
 - Practice hands-on implementation of key concepts
-- Create a personal knowledge base for future
+- Create a personal knowledge base for future reference
 - Share my learning journey with others starting out in web development

 ---